COVID-19 Response and Updates

 Partner Agency Network

 We continue to coordinate with our Partner Agency Network of food providers.
 These nonprofit partners hold free food distributions, meals, and other food-related support, and are located across 16 WNC counties.
-Please refer to this list, which we keep updated with current information on regular food distributions.
-(Updated 5.29.20 at 4:05 PM)
+Please refer to this map to find partners across the region who are hosting regular food distributions.

 MANNA Food Helpline